 The parish’s continued growth dictated the need for a larger church and school.
 Parishioners toiled for over a year hauling large rocks from the countryside to the current site on Bradshaw Road.
 This work, begun so humbly with the very essence of what God had created in this beautiful countryside, was to become part of the charisma of St. Stephen School.
 In 1931, the church was completed and the two-story frame building was moved to the top of the hill and became St. Stephen Elementary and High School.
 Later, Rev. Vincent Fitzgerald, pastor, renovated the existing building and engaged the Sisters of St. Francis of Philadelphia to teach.
 In September 1941, one hundred seventy students crossed the threshold for instruction.
 In 1953, a new building was erected.
 This became the elementary school and the frame building became the high school.
 In 1963, St. Stephen School had an enrollment of one thousand students.
 St. Stephen High closed in 1964 with the opening of the John Carroll Regional Catholic High School.
 The two-story frame building was later demolished.

 In 2014 the St. Stephen Pre-K building was opened to serve our youngest students.
-Approximately 60 Pre-K 3 and Pre-K 4 students attend school in the new building throughout the week.
-Presently, St. Stephen School educates approximately 320 students in Pre-K3 through 8th grade.
+Approximately 30 Pre-K 4 students attend school in the new building.
+A new building for our middle school, grades 6 through 8, was built in 2019 and opened in January 2020.
+Presently, St. Stephen School educates approximately 349 students in Pre-K4 through 8th grade.
 Though the students, parents, and staff have changed through the years, the school has remained steadfast in its desire to educate the total child in an environment of Christian values, principles, and standards.